ermi20/HTML-CSS-1/lesson5/README.md

 ## Drones!
 Today we will implement the second section of the drone grid with flexbox

-## At the end of the day you will upload you page in Github
+## At the end of the day you will upload you page in Github :octocat:
 Check if you have met all the requirements
 - Grids exercise
     - Download the HTML and images in the folder Homework 2